 20. Most ERP systems are built with an industry’s tried-and-true processes in mind.
-These best practices help individual businesses standardize their methods and systems, which further enhances productivity and efficiency.
+These best practices help individual businesses standardize their methods and systems, enhancing productivity and efficiency.

 22. Unified insight into sales, production, and delivery schedules promotes stock levels optimization, which reduces overages involving inventory and production and improves profitability.

 23. Because all customer information is centralized and streamlined, the sales team can better concentrate on customer relationships.
-Through the end-to-end tracking and insight offered by ERP solutions, you can enhance customer interaction from targeted marketing through late-phase customer service.
+The end-to-end tracking and insight offered by ERP solutions can enhance interactions, from targeted marketing through late-phase customer service.

-25. Modern ERP systems are flexible and configurable.
-Their packages are tailored based on the number of a business’ employees or users and unique requirements, and adapt to changing needs.
+25. Good ERP systems are flexible and configurable.
+Their packages are tailored based on the number of employees or users and unique requirements and can adapt to changing needs.
 You won’t have to buy a new solution when the situation changes.

 26. Optimally structured systems elegantly accommodate and facilitate the company’s growth.
 Clients add more modules as their business evolves.
-Whether they’re adding new users, expanding the customer base, entering new markets, or rolling out new departments or products, adding new functionality should be easy.
-An ERP solution also eliminates the “fragmentation” which occurs when multiple software systems are used to cope with the initial growth experienced by a company.
+Whether they add new users, expand their customer base, enter new markets, or roll out new departments or products, adding new functionality should be easy.
+An ERP solution also eliminates the “fragmentation” when multiple software systems are used to cope with a company’s initial growth.

 27. Data security is another great benefit of ERP software.
 A single input system and repository of information, along with firewalls and restriction controls, improves the accuracy, consistency, and security of a company’s information.
 Access points are tightly monitored.
 Administrators can quickly deactivate the access of terminated employees, grant permission to new ones, lock in sensitive data, and spot unauthorized actions or suspicious activity patterns in the system.